DavidDrob/presale-platform/README.md

 3. Run `make tests` to run all tests or `make test-test test=[name]` to run a specific test

-## Future plan
+## Future plans

 - Deployment scripts
-- Whitelist: Max amount of tokens a user can buy
+- Whitelist: add max amount of tokens a user can buy
 - Dynamic pricing formula (dutch auction, bonding curve, ...)
 - More vesting options
 - Creating LP using different protocols